A Universal Framework for Reconstructing Complex Networks and Node Dynamics from Discrete or Continuous Dynamics Data: Results

+To generate time series data, we ran the simulation for several time steps for each dynamical model and network.
+All the reported results are on the testing dataset.
 We compare our model to a series of baseline methods for both network inference and single step forecasting tasks.
-ARNI~\cite{pathak2018model} and NRI~\cite{kipf2018neural} are both state-of-the-art models for network inference and time series forecasting.
+ARNI~\cite{casadiego2017model} and NRI~\cite{kipf2018neural} are both the state-of-the-art models for network inference and time series forecasting.
 The former is based on the block-orthogonal regression method, and the latter is based on deep learning and graph networks.
 Two other frequently used statistical metrics, partial correlation and mutual information, are also compared on the network inference task.
 In addition, the classic time series forecasting model, long short-term memory (LSTM)~\cite{hochreiter1997long}, is compared on the prediction task.
-The details of these comparison models can be found in the Supplementary Section 5.
-In all the experiments, we used a graph network with 128 hidden units as the dynamics learning module (see the method section for details).
-The neural network is shared by all nodes.
-Other parameters are shown in the footnote of Table \ref{table1} and Supplementary Section 9.
+See Supplemental Material at section 2 for the details of compared methods, which inculdes Refs.~\cite{casadiego2017model,kipf2018neural,hochreiter1997long}.
+The comparison results on various networks and dynamics are shown in Table \ref{table_com}.